preprocessed-connectomes-project/quality-assessment-protocol/index.md

 ### Functional Spatial measures workflow resources

 * **func_motion_correct**: motion-corrected 4-D functional timeseries (.nii/.nii.gz)
-* **mcflirt_rel_rms**: if motion correction was performed using FSL's [MCFLIRT](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MCFLIRT), use this to specify the path to the motion parameters file here.
+* **mcflirt_rel_rms**: if motion correction was performed using FSL's [MCFLIRT](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MCFLIRT), use this to specify the path to the motion parameters file.
 Note that a motion parameters file will only be generated if you pass the *-rmsrel* flag to [MCFLIRT](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MCFLIRT).
 This resource requires that *func_motion_correct* also be defined manually (.rms)
 * **functional_brain_mask**: a binarized mask of the functional scan (.nii/.nii.gz)
 * **mean_functional**: a 3-D file containing the mean of the functional 4-D timeseries (.nii/.nii.gz)